jinghuazhao/INF/README.md

 Note that pairing regions of interest would reduce the burden of genomewide analysis, and also that region-specific reference will not affect results from steps 4 and 5 regarding use of variants from GWAS sumstats.

-Results from 4 and 5 are classified as in [analysis.sh](tryggve/analysis.sh).
-In particular, for 5 this is done with [aild.sh](cardio/aild.sh).
+Results from steps 4 and 5 are classified as in [analysis.sh](tryggve/analysis.sh).
+In particular, for step 5 this is done with [aild.sh](cardio/aild.sh).

 ## Notes on UniProt IDs